web-platform-tests/wpt/docs/running-tests/chrome-chromium-installation-detection.md

 ## Chromium

 ### Detection

-- **Browser Binary**
-: Chromium browser binary detection is only executed on the virtual environment directory `_venv3/browsers/{channel}/`.
-Chromium’s implementation will not attempt to detect a Chromium browser binary on the user’s system outside of this directory.
+**Browser**: Chromium browser binary detection is only done in the virtual environment directory `_venv3/browsers/{channel}/`, not on the user’s system outside of this directory.
 This detection process is only used if the user has not passed a binary path as an argument using the `--binary` flag.

 - **Webdriver**
 : ChromeDriver detection for Chromium will only occur if a valid browser binary has been found and the version for that binary is discernible.
 Once the browser binary version is detected, the virtual environment directory will be checked to see if a matching ChromeDriver version is already installed.
-If the versions do not match, the ChromeDriver file will be removed from the directory and the user will be prompted to begin the webdriver installation process.
+If the versions do not match, the ChromeDriver binary will be removed from the directory and the user will be prompted to begin the webdriver installation process.

 ### Installation